-'The Computer Got It Wrong': How Facial Recognition Led To A False Arrest In Michigan
+'The Computer Got It Wrong': How Facial Recognition Led To False Arrest Of Black Man

 Victoria Burton-Harris, Williams' lawyer, said in an interview that she is skeptical that investigators used the facial recognition software as only one of several possible leads.

-"When that technology picked my client's face out, from there, it framed and informed everything that officers did subsequently," Burton Harris said.
+"When that technology picked my client's face out, from there, it framed and informed everything that officers did subsequently," Burton-Harris said.

 Academic and government studies have demonstrated that facial recognition systems misidentify people of color more often than white people.